Million Dollar Highway, Colorado: Ouray, Silverton & Hidden Ghost Towns

 All aboard the Durango Silverton Narrow Gauge Railroad!
 Winding through the gorgeous San Juan mountains along the Animas River, all the while getting a taste of 1882 railroad history.

 Wander north of Silverton to the 1870s mining ghost town of Animas Fork.
-This bustling mining community once had 450 people, a hotel, a saloon, and a post office.
+This bustling mining community once had a population of 450, a hotel, a saloon, and a post office.
 By the 1920s, it was a ghost town.
-There are several buildings still standing, including a refurbished jailhouse.
-While the road to Animas Fork is gravel, it is 2WD accessible from Silverton.
+Several buildings still stand, including a refurbished jailhouse.
+Although the road to Animas Fork is gravel, it is accessible to 2WD vehicles from Silverton.
 There are many 4WD roads in the area, so rent an ATV at Rock Pirates for all-day fun!

 Animas Fork Ghost Town